phillprice/phillprice.com/content/photo/everything-s-connected/index.md

 - "canon 5d mk2"
 - "canon 5d mkii"
 ---
 Here's a macro shot from the 5D at ISO 4000, the sun set 40 minutes ago!
-This is straight out of the camera - only metadata added. - <a href="/photos/2008/12/29/my-workflow-part-5-extra-metadata"></a>
+This is straight out of the camera - only metadata added.<a href="/photos/2008/12/29/my-workflow-part-5-extra-metadata"></a>